 I am really hoping that this doesn't end up sucking, but I would probably plan for it being about as bad as Heartbleed.
 Above all though, take care of yourself and try not to stress out about this too much.
 Everyone on the Internet is going to be as vulnerable as you are right now.

-This article was posted on M10 28 2022.
 Facts and circumstances may have changed since publication.
 Please contact me before jumping to conclusions if something seems wrong or unclear.

-Tags: openssl vuln noxp
+Tags: openssl, vuln, noxp